snaildos/SnailFM-Application/README.md

-# SnailFM-Application
+# SnailFM
- A applicaiton to browse SnailFM songs.
+This is just a test, don't actually download this yet.